tjnb0/CHIMERA/README.md

 At each step CHIMERA:
 1. Fills ghost cells for all six primitive fields using the per-side BC flags.
-2. Computes BC-aware gradients and applies the Van Leer slope limiter.
+2. Computes BC-aware gradients and applies the monotonized central or Van Leer slope limiter.
 3. Predicts primitive variables half a timestep forward (MUSCL-Hancock prediction).
 4. Reconstructs left/right face states with MOOD fallback and a thermal pressure positivity check to prevent unphysical states in high-field regions.